 a.
 Fee schedule.
 The charge for standard black-and-white photocopies is fifteen cents per page.
+The charge for standard scanned copies is fifteen cents per page.

-The City Clerk will periodically update and post a fee schedule for various other nonstandard public records or those in other formats or media.
+The City Council authorizes the City Clerk to periodically update and post a fee schedule for various other non- standard public records or those in other formats or media.
 The fee schedule may be found online at www.marysvillewa.gov on the City Clerk's webpage.
 A statement of the factors and manner used to determine the specific fees will be provided upon request to the Public Records Officer.